mariushoch/MediaWiki-Testing/README.md

 MediaWiki-Testing
 =================

-MediaWiki testing environment with support for the CentralAuth and AbuseFilter extensions.
+MediaWiki testing environment with support for the CentralAuth, AbuseFilter and Wikibase extensions.
 Suitable for advanced developers only!

 This can build a variable number of MediaWiki wikis on one host with various extensions.